Aider-AI/aider/aider/website/docs/usage/copypaste.md

 Instead, manually use the `/copy-context` and `/paste` commands if that will keep you in compliance.

-Again, do not use these features in violation of any service's Terms Of Use.
+Again, do not use these features in violation of any service's Terms Of Service.